 Your Guide to the Basics of TOEFL

-This is Guide TOEFL in which you will familiarize yourself with all the components of TOEFL.
-In Guide TOEFL, you will come to know what TOEFL is all about.
-The other aspects of Guide TOEFL include descriptions of the TOEFL sections and the question types.
+In this article, you will familiarize yourself with all the components of TOEFL and come to know what this test is all about.
+The other aspects of this guidance include descriptions of the TOEFL sections and the question types.

 What is TOEFL?

-Familiarizing the test-takers with TOEFL is the most important function of Guide TOEFL.
+Familiarizing the test-takers with the exam is the most important function of the guide.
 TOEFL is the abbreviation for Test of English as a Foreign Language.
-TOEFL is accepted by almost 8,500 colleges around the world in 130 countries.
-TOEFL is taken by about 27 million students around the world.
+It is accepted by almost 8,500 colleges around the world in 130 countries and taken by about 27 million students around the world.
 TOEFL is usually taken by non-native speakers of English all around the world.
 It is also popular among the people who would like to migrate to English-speaking countries.

 What Does TOEFL Test?

-TOEFL tests your proficiency in English and your ability to converse in English.
-The level of English that is tested in TOEFL is between advanced and intermediate levels of English.
-There are two formats of TOEFL; Computer-based Test (iBT) and Paper-based Test (PBT).
-TOEFL iBT is followed in almost all test centers of TOEFL.
-However, in places where TOEFL iBT is not available there is a provision to take the TOEFL PBT.
+It tests your proficiency in English and your ability to converse in this language.
+The standard of English that is tested in TOEFL is between advanced and intermediate levels of English.
+There are two formats of this test; Computer-based Test (iBT) and Paper-based Test (PBT).
+The iBT is followed in almost all test centers.
+However, in places where iBT is not available there is a provision to take the paper-based test or PBT.

-There are 4 sections in TOEFL iBT.
+There are 4 sections in iBT.
 The total test time is four and a half hours.
-TOEFL PBT requires three and a half hours to complete in addition to an extra 30 minutes for the writing test (TWE).
-Let's look the sections in both iBT and PBT.
+The PBT requires three and a half hours to complete in addition to an extra 30 minutes for the writing test (TWE).
+Let's look at the sections of both.

 - Listening Comprehension: 30-40 minutes, 50 questions